|

 treatment is not effecting a cure.
 It is rarely accompanied by regular

-counseling, or a personal development program, vigorous exercise or a
+counselling, or a personal development program, vigorous exercise or a

 change of diet, or a total body tune-up.